-The S6 Pure utilizes the same LIDAR sensor as its primary navigational tool, but it has fewer cliff sensors than the S6 (only four vs. six).
+The S6 Pure utilizes the same LIDAR sensor as its primary navigational instrument, but it has fewer cliff sensors than the S6 (only four vs. six).

-Instead of using LIDAR on its wall sensors, Roborock put in an infrared distance sensor that isn’t as accurate.
+Instead of using LIDAR as wall sensors, Roborock put in an infrared distance sensor that isn’t as accurate.

 These downgrades don’t affect the S6 Pure in terms of navigation and avoiding cliff points.

-As with all Roborock products, it starts by scanning the whole area 360 degrees to help it keep track of its position and locate the charging dock (just in case you move it to a different location).
+As with all Roborock products, it starts by scanning the whole area 360 degrees to keep track of its position and locate the charging dock (just if you move it to a different location).